Creating Global Edge

 CORSAdd a cross-origin resource sharing (CORS) header to the properties of protected resources called from other domains

-HTTP/2Enable HTTP/2, an open network protocol for transmitting web content.
+HTTP/2Enable HTTP/2, an open network protocol for transferring web content.
 Loading time and resource consumption of web properties are reduced.

 True-Client-IP HeaderAdd the client IP address to the header when forwarding requests to the origin server.
 You can establish policies based on the client IP using a header on the origin server.